Clitoral Hood Reduction 2

 2) During the Clitoral Hood Reduction procedure

-- The procedure is performed in our Operating Room for approximately 1 hour under Intravenous (IV) Sedation Anesthesia.
+- The Clitoral Hood Reduction is performed in our Operating Room for approximately 1 hour under Intravenous (IV) Sedation Anesthesia.
 While you are sleeping Local Anesthesia is applied in the surgical area.
 Dr. Vitasna will then perform the surgery to remove the excessive clitoral hood, followed by suturing the surgical wound.
 The bleeding will be stopped using small dissolving sutures.
 The suturing is done alternatively with 2 or 3 layers to avoid post-operative bleeding.

 3) After the Clitoral Hood Reduction

-- You will be monitored in our recovery room for 1 hour.
+- After the Clitoral Hood Reduction, you are assured to be well taken care of in a safe and professional way by our highly trained and educated staff.
+You will be monitored in our recovery room for 1 hour.
 When you are conscious with normal vital sign and no abnormal bleeding, Dr. Vitasna will allow you to return home.

 - An acetaminophen and an anti-inflammatory drug will be given to you to relieve the pain.
 You must take an antibiotic to protect you from post-operative infection.
 The antibiotic should be completely consumed according to schedule.

-- Within the first 24 hours after the surgery, applying a cold pack (s) to the general surgical site to promote a decrease in swelling is advised.
+- Within the first 24 hours after the Clitoral Hood Reduction, applying a cold pack (s) to the general surgical site to promote a decrease in swelling is advised.
 A cold pack with ice in a plastic bag is not recommended because the moisture and steam from the plastic bag may potentially cause infection.

-- You will be allowed to take a shower 2 days after the procedure.
-Within 2 weeks after the procedure, clean the wound at the perineum with antiseptic daily after you take a shower in the morning and before bedtime.
+- You will be allowed to take a shower 2 days after the Clitoral Hood Reduction.
+Within 2 weeks after the Clitoral Hood Reduction, clean the wound at the perineum with antiseptic daily after you take a shower in the morning and before bedtime.
 Then use a warm dryer for 10-15 minutes around the surgical wound to let it heal faster.